 The Tribe went down in order in the 4th and 5th innings, then threatened in the 6th.
 With two outs in the 6th, Carrasco lost his no-hitter, and the first hit was his own fault.
 Presley smacked a sharp grounder to the left of first base, which Duda was able to get to.
-Duda made the play, then went to throw to first base — but Carrasco was not there.
-He had not left the mound to cover first base, maybe thinking that Duda was not going to get to the ball and it would be a hit for Presley — which kind of turned into a self-fulfililng prophecy.
+Duda made the play, then went to throw to first base -- but Carrasco was not there.
+He had not left the mound to cover first base, maybe thinking that Duda was not going to get to the ball and it would be a hit for Presley -- which kind of turned into a self-fulfililng prophecy.
 Bowker followed with a grounder up the middle for another single, moving Presley to third, but 3B Matt Hague flied out to end the inning.
 Carrasco struck out the side in the 7th inning, which ended his evening...

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail email@example.com.